John Landis: Television

 Landis has been active in television as the executive producer (and often director) of the series Dream On (1990), Weird Science (1994), Sliders (1995), Honey, I Shrunk the Kids: The TV Show (1997), Campus Cops (1995), The Lost World (1998), Masters of Horror, and various episodes of Psych.
 He also made commercials for DirecTV, Taco Bell, Coca-Cola, Pepsi, Kellogg's, and Disney.
 In 2011 he made an appearance in Reece Shearsmith and Steve Pemberton's television series Psychoville.
 In June 2020, Landis signed on to direct and executive produce the streaming series Superhero Kindergarten.

 Documentaries

-Landis made his first documentary, Coming Soon in 1982; it was only released on VHS.
+Landis made his first documentary, Coming Soon, in 1982; it was only released on VHS.
+In 1983, he worked on the 45-minute documentary Making Michael Jackson's Thriller, which aired on MTV and Showtime and was simultaneously released on home video, which became the biggest selling home video release of the time.
 Next, he co-directed B.B.
 King "Into the Night" (1985) and in 2002 directed Where Are They Now?: A Delta Alumni Update, which can be seen as a part of the Animal House DVD extras.
 Initially, his documentaries were only made to promote his feature films.
-Later in his career he became more serious about the oeuvre and made Slasher (2004), Mr. Warmth: The Don Rickles Project (2007) and Starz Inside: Ladies or Gentlemen (2009).
-These documentaries were filmed for television; Landis won a 2008 Emmy Award for Mr. Warmth.
-He worked on the Making of Thriller, which was filmed in 3-D. Landis appeared in the Spanish documentary The Man Who Saw Frankenstein Cry, which covered the career of Spanish movie director Paul Naschy.
+Later in his career he became more serious about the oeuvre and made Slasher (2004), Mr. Warmth: The Don Rickles Project (2007) and Starz Inside: Ladies or Gentlemen (2009) for television.
+Landis won a 2008 Emmy Award for Mr. Warmth.
+In 2023, he appeared in the Spanish documentary The Man Who Saw Frankenstein Cry, which covered the career of Spanish movie director Paul Naschy.
+Landis was friends with Christopher Lee and he appeared in the documentary The Life and Deaths of Christopher Lee (2024).